mjhea0/jquery-madlibs/readme.md

 ## Step 3: Handle the Event

-The process of grabbing the inputted word from the form when a user clicks the button is an commonly referred to as an event handler.
-The event is the actual button click.
+The process of grabbing the inputted word from the form when a user clicks the button is commonly referred to as an event handler.
+In this case, the event is the actual button click.
 We will use jQuery to "handle" that event.

-> Please note that jQuery is JavaScript.
+Please note that jQuery is JavaScript.
 Well, it's actually a set of libraries developed in JavaScript.

-These libraries simplify many of the features in JavaScript such as HTML document (DOM) traversing, event handling, and AJAX using fewer lines of code.
+> These libraries simplify many of the features in JavaScript such as HTML document (DOM) traversing, event handling, and AJAX using fewer lines of code.
 Again, utilize Google to find a good tutorial on JavaScript, jQuery, and their differences.

 ### main.js